 Whilst there were examples of some Public Sector bodies relying on this, the legislation does deter against it with the inclusion of a ‘reasonable care’ clause.

 “HMRC is clear that it is not right to rule all engagements to be within or outside of the rules irrespective of the contractual terms and actual working arrangements.”

 Declaring all off-payroll contracts as inside IR35 also brings its own consequences and potential risks such as:

 The contractor’s PSC would still issue an invoice with the full amount of VAT payable via the client’s accounts payable system.

 However, the net invoice amount is now payable via the payroll.
 To facilitate this, new process and systems development may be required

-The new reforms will apply to all payments from 6th April 2020.
-This means any work completed in March 2020 but invoiced and processed after 6th April, would fall into scope.
+The new reforms will apply to all payments made for services on or after 6th April 2020.
+This means any work completed on or after this day will fall into scope.
 Considerations must therefore be made when implementing timescales.

 Given the consequences noted about an inside IR35 determination, careful thought should be given to the timing of any communications to the contractor base